-Off the well-beaten tourist path is the St Callixtus Catacombs – an ancient underground burial place.
+If you’re looking for adventurous things to do in Rome, then this will probably be one of your top sites to see in Rome.
 While not as creepy as the Paris ones, which are home to hundreds of skulls, the Catacombs offer an insight into Rome’s history.
-The bones have been removed from the tourist route of the Catacombs which can be explored with a guide only.
-The hour-long guided tours are available in a number of languages including Italian, English, and French.
+The bones have been removed from the tourist route of the Catacombs, which can be explored with a guide only.
+The hour-long guided tours are available in a number of languages, including Italian, English, and French.

-These catacombs date back to the second century and were the burial place of 16 popes.
-The cemetery goes down four levels, with some areas more than 20 metres deep.
-The catacombs can be visited between 9am-12pm and 2pm-5pm.
+These catacombs date back to the second century and were the burial place of 16 Popes, and they’re one of the top places to see in Rome, Italy.
+The cemetery goes down four levels, with some areas more than 20 metres (21.75 yards) deep.
+The Catacombs can be visited between 9am-12pm and 2pm-5pm, making it one of the best things to do in Rome at night.
 They are closed on Wednesdays.
-Entry is €8.
-You can get there on bus 118 (direction Villa Dei Quintili) from the metro station Circo Massimo, near the Roman Forum.
+Entry is $9 USD (€8).

-Another burial ground to visit is the Priscilla Catacombs.
-These Catacombs are closed Mondays, but open 9am to noon and 2pm-5pm Tuesday to Sunday.
-Entry is €8.
+If you’re into the macabre, then another of the great activities in Rome is the Priscilla Catacombs.
+These Catacombs are closed Mondays, but open 9am to noon and 2pm-5pm Tuesday through Sunday.
+Entry is $9 USD (€8).
 You can get there on the Metro B line, getting off at Libia station and walking 10 minutes.

-The Capuchin Crypt is also on the creepy side.
-The bone church is said to be decorated with more than 3500 bones of Capuchin monks.
+The Capuchin Crypt is also on the creepy side for Rome activities.
+The bone church is said to be decorated with more than 3500 bones of Capuchin monks, so it’s one of the more unusual things to do in Rome.
 It’s located inside the Capuchin Museum on Via Veneto near the Barberini Metro station.
-Entry is €8, which includes the museum entry.
+Entry is $9 USD (€8), which includes the museum entry.

 Where To Stay in Rome

-Hostel dorms start from around €22 a night for a five-bed mixed dorm but the more popular, higher rated hostels are more around the €30-€35 mark per night in the high season.
+Hostel dorms start from around $30 per night for a five-bed mixed dorm, but the more popular, higher rated hostels are closer to the $40 per night in the high season.

 Where to Eat & Drink in Rome

 You’re in the home of gelato, Aperol spritz, and pasta.
-One of the great things about Rome, and Italy in general is the food.
-Don’t get me started on Four Cheese Gnocchi (Quattro Formaggi)!
+One of the great things about Rome–and Italy in general–is the food.
+Don’t get me started on four cheese gnocchi (quattro formaggi)!

-If you’ve never had an Aperol spritz before then Rome is the perfect place to try one.
+If you’ve never had an Aperol spritz before then, Rome is the perfect place to try one.
 They’re refreshing and delicious,especially on those hot Roman summer days.

-Make sure your gelato comes from stainless steel containers which usually means it’s freshly made.
+Make sure your gelato comes from stainless steel containers, which usually means it’s freshly made.

-Here’re some of the top spots to get gelato in Rome.
+Here are some of the top spots to get gelato in Rome.

 For an authentic taste of Italy away from the tourist trap restaurants, head to the Testaccio and Trastevere neighbourhoods.
-They’re not the prettiest neighbourhoods but they are frequented by locals.
-You can get there on the Metro B line stopping at the Pyramide station or walk along the Tiber.
+They’re not the prettiest neighbourhoods, but they are frequented by locals.
+You can get there on the Metro B line stopping at the Pyramide station, or walk along the Tiber.

 Here’s a good list of restaurants to try throughout Rome in the Testaccio neighbourhood.